AzureMentor/microsoft-graph-docs/concepts/excel-manage-sessions.md

 To represent the session in the API, use the `workbook-session-id: {session-id}` header.

+> [!NOTE]
->**Note:** The session header is not required for an Excel API to work.
+> The session header is not required for an Excel API to work.
 However, we recommend that you use the session header to improve performance.
 If you don't use a session header, changes made during the API call _are_ persisted to the file.

 ## Next step
 To learn how to create and use sessions, see the [Create session reference topic](/graph/api/workbook-createsession?view=graph-rest-1.0).